-These Standards describe the quality assurance requirements that laboratories performing DNA testing on database, known or casework reference samples for inclusion in the Combined DNA Index System (CODIS) shall follow to ensure the quality and integrity of the data generated by the laboratory.
-These Standards also apply to vendor laboratories that perform DNA testing on database, known or casework reference samples in accordance with Standard 17.
-These Standards do not preclude the participation of a laboratory, by itself or in collaboration with others, in research and development, on procedures that have not yet been validated.
+The standards describe the quality assurance requirements that laboratories performing forensic DNA testing or utilizing the Combined DNA Index System (CODIS) shall follow to ensure the quality and integrity of the data generated by the laboratory.
+These standards also apply to vendor laboratories that perform forensic DNA testing in accordance with Standard 17.
+These standards do not preclude the participation of a laboratory, by itself or in collaboration with others, in research and development, on procedures that have not yet been validated.